DavesCodeMusings/home-automation/README.md

 setup.sh*
 ```

 Starting from the bottom, [setup.sh](https://github.com/DavesCodeMusings/home-automation/blob/main/homeassistant/setup.sh) is a shell script I'm using to create and populate the necessary subdirectories.
-It also creates compose.yml.
-This is simply for the convenience of having everything in one file.
+It also creates _compose.yml_.
+This is simply for the convenience of having everything automated by one file.

 The _hass_ subdirectory contains the _config_ directory where Home Assistant stores its persistent data.
 The _esphome_ subdirectory is similar in that it contains a single _config_ directory where ESPHome stores its YAML for various devices and their secrets.
 Nginx also has a configuration directory, though in keeping with naming conventions, it's called _conf.d_.

+The _mosquitto_ subdirectory holds all the files relevant to the MQTT broker, Mosquitto.
+Beneath this directory are _config_, _data_, and _log_, where Mosquitto stores its configuration (including usernames and passwords), persistent data, and log files, respectively.

 Having this persistent data grouped under the _homeassistant_ project directory organizes things and makes backup and recovery easier.

-Finally, there is the compose.yml file itself.
+Finally, there is the _compose.yml_ file itself.
 This lets Docker Compose know what options to use when starting up the containers.

 ### Creating the Project Directories and Compose File
 The [setup.sh](https://github.com/DavesCodeMusings/home-automation/blob/main/homeassistant/setup.sh) file in this repository's _homeassistant_ directory can be used to create the directory structure and compose.yml file for the Home Assistant and ESPHome containers.
 Simply download it into the directory where you want Home Assistant to live and run setup.sh from there.